metaleap/vscode-appz/libs/cs/readme.md

 ##### Summary

-A status bar item is a status bar contribution that can show text and icons and run a command on click.
+StatusBarItemBag is a snapshot of `StatusBarItem` state at the counterparty.
+It is obtained whenever `StatusBarItem` creations and method calls (incl. the dedicated `Get`) resolve or its event subscribers are invoked, and therefore (to help always retain a factual view of the real full-picture) should not be constructed manually.
+All read-only properties are exposed as function-valued fields.
+Changes to any non-function-valued fields must be propagated to the counterparty via the `Set` method.

-<a name='F-VscAppz-StatusBarItemState-Alignment'></a>
+<a name='F-VscAppz-StatusBarItemBag-Alignment'></a>
 ### Alignment `constants`

 ##### Summary

 The alignment of this item.

-<a name='F-VscAppz-StatusBarItemState-Color'></a>
+<a name='F-VscAppz-StatusBarItemBag-Color'></a>
 ### Color `constants`

 ##### Summary

 The foreground color for this entry.

-<a name='F-VscAppz-StatusBarItemState-Command'></a>
+<a name='F-VscAppz-StatusBarItemBag-Command'></a>
 ### Command `constants`

 ##### Summary